by IDS Imaging Development Systems GmbH, Dimbacher Str. 10, 74182 Obersulm

 e. the defect of title has not arisen as a result of other information that the customer made available to IDS,

 f. the rights infringement did not arise as a result of the customer altering the delivered goods in an unauthorized manner or using them in a manner inconsistent with the contract.

-VIII.
-Applicable law, legal venue, severability clause
+IX.
+Applicable law, legal venue, severability clause, data protection

 IDS Imaging Development Systems GmbH General Terms of Delivery

 for use in commercial transactions